You may run into a LogonUI.exe error at the login screen of Windows. Many reasons can cause this error.

-Now select the administrator account, input your password and follow the on-screen instruction.
-This may solve the LogonUI Exe error.
+Select the administrator account, input your password, and follow the on-screen instructions.
+This may solve the LogonUI.exe error.

-Before reinstalling Windows 10, you need to restore all your personal and important data in another drive.
+Before reinstalling Windows 10, you must restore all your personal and important data to another drive.
 MiniTool Partition Wizard will help you to restore all your data professionally.

-The paid editions of this tool provide you a bootable media builder feature.
+This tool’s paid editions provide a bootable media builder feature.
 This feature enables you to create a burned DVD/CD/USB.